CarterFendley/moos-ivp-pLearn/scripts/export/README.md

 ## <a name="warning-link"></a>Warnings

+1. These exported models are currently **ONLY** suitable for use in a Ubuntu OS shoreside running on that os (not in another docker container).
-1. The docker container assoicated with the `run.sh` script should not be used to launch multiple vehicles in.
+2. The docker container assoicated with the `run.sh` script should not be used to launch multiple vehicles in.
 If you need to launch multiple vehicles, it would be wise to make two seperate folders `exported_model1` and `exported_model2` and launch both of these. **The reason** is partially due to how the scripts name launched containers and access them... and partial due to the `uMAC targ_*.moos` line in the `scripts/launch_vehicle.sh` script (executed by the run script)

-TODO:
-Exporting process
-file structure
-    - can do more warnings here
-running a vehicle
-runnin a shoreside
-pNodeBroker changes
-helpful scripts

-how it works... in file structure

-what is needed to change if someone messes with... the model archtecture... the simulation stuff
+TODO: what is needed to change if someone messes with... the model archtecture... the simulation stuff